 Today’s installment of Creating Really Awesome Free Trips is at the top of my travel list…Portland, OR!
 Andy’s mama lives in Portland and we still have not been up to visit!
-I’m excited to have this list in hand for when we do make it to Portland .
-SCRAP will be a must do for me!
+I’m excited to have this list 10 Free Things to do in Portland OR fir our next trip!

 Hi there!
 I’m Sarah, I write a blog called New Wave Domesticity & I have been living in Portland, Oregon for the past 11 years & I wake up every day feeling really inspired and in love with this city.
 I am so excited to share a bit of of that love with you!

 As I mentioned, Portland is home to lots of amazing artist and creative types.
 One of the best ways to take in that creativity is to enjoy one of Portland’s Art Walks.
-There are two major walks in town – First Thursday & Last Thursday as well as a few special events throughout the year.
-These events are an opportunity for local galleries to present new exhibits & for local crafters, artists, and performers to line the streets and show and sell their work.
+The First Friday Art Walk is an opportunity for local galleries to present new exhibits & for local crafters, artists, and performers to line the streets and show and sell their work.
 It’s basically an artsy street fair.
-Obviously the walks take place on the first & last Thursday of each month.
-First Thursday takes place in the Pearl District in NW from June-December & it is a bit more upscale.
-Last Thursday takes place on NE Alberta Street (from about 10th Ave to 33rd Ave), it is a bit more quirky and it’s definitely my favorite of the two.
+First Friday takes place on the first Friday evening of every month from 6-9 pm.

 Looking to take in some natural wonders & go on a little drive?
 My favorite is the Historic Columbia River Highway.
 It starts just outside the city of Portland and will take you on a majestic adventure through the Columbia River Gorge with some of the most amazing views you will ever see.
 Along the HCRH are about 8 waterfalls that you can hike to or view right from your car.
 The largest waterfall on the trip is Multhnomah Falls and it is a sight you shouldn’t miss when you are in town!